-Below is a collection of Liposuction before and after pictures from stomach, arm and chin liposuction scars.
+Below are some before and after pictures of liposuction scars on stomach, arm and chin liposuction scars.

 Frequently Asked Questions

-Yes, liposuction procedures leave scars on the skin but there are multiple ways to make the scars almost invisible depending on the techniques used by the liposuction surgeon.
+Yes, liposuction does leave scars on the skin, but the size and appearance of the scars can vary depending on the technique used by the surgeon.